-(b) Relationship between tax expense and accounting loss (cont'd)
+(b) Relationship between tax expense/(credit) and accounting profit/(loss) (cont'd)

-As at 30 April 2020, the Group has unutilised capital allowances and unutilised tax losses that are available for offset against future taxable profits of the companies to which the losses arose, for which no deferred tax asset is recognised due to uncertainty of its recoverability.
+As at 30 April 2021, the Group has unutilised capital allowances and unutilised tax losses that are available for offset against future taxable profits of the companies to which the losses arose, for which no deferred tax asset is recognised due to uncertainty of its recoverability.
 The use of unutilised capital allowances and tax losses is subject to agreement of the tax authorities and compliance with certain provisions of tax regulation in Singapore.